Chemical risk in food industry

 Moreover, the frequent use of rainproof suits not adapted to the chemical protection and thus non resistant to the products used can induce severe chemical accidents

 The maintenance operations such as the stainless weldings are related to a specific risk.
-The passivation pastes containing HF are systematically used, thus involving a requirement of HEXAFLUORINE® solution.
+The passivation pastes containing hydrofluoric acid (HF) are systematically used, thus involving a requirement of HEXAFLUORINE® solution.
 HF solutions can also be used during other operations dealing with the cleaning of all the stainless equipments.
 Lastly, the risk due to the use of HF is met during the preparation of mixtures with nitric acid and fluoride salts (such as sodium bifluoride NaHF2 for example).

 These industries have water treatment stations in which the presence of lime, sulphuric acid or even soda is systematically detected.
 Finally, some R&D or analysis laboratories in which the chemical risk is known and well identified are quite often found in these plants.